datatrail-jhu/04_githubbasics/manuscript/00_versioncontrol.md

 ### Summarizing the benefits of version control systems

-1. It gives you an easy way of saving a backup of your work as you go, making sure you don't lose anything you have created
+1. It gives you an easy way of saving a backup of your work as you go, making sure you don't lose anything you have created.
-2. It allows you to go back to an earlier version of your work if something gets broken due to the changes you have made
+2. It allows you to go back to an earlier version of your work if something gets broken due to the changes you have made.
-3. It allows multiple people to edit code at the same time, without worrying that what they’re doing might be messing someone else’s code up
+3. It allows multiple people to edit code at the same time, without worrying that what they’re doing might be messing someone else’s code up.

 ### What is Git?
 Why should you use it?